Academic fencing: Modern Mensur

+Members of a student corps with Mensur swords (Czernowitz, c.
+1890).

 By the end of the 19th century, the duelling form evolved into the modern Mensur.
 In 1884, the British Saturday Review described the duelling as follows:

 In the German Schläger combat the position is the same as in back-swording, save that the left arm is kept, as in sabre play, behind the body; commonly the waistband of the trousers is grasped by the left hand.
 The weapon is a long, narrow blade, like a pointless rapier, but much more flexible.
 It is sharpened for a length of twenty centimetres (say eight inches) on the true edge, and five on the false edge.
 For practice and instruction blunt and rather stouter blades are used.
 The mask is like an English single-stick mask, but stronger and heavier.
 A padded leather vest, coming almost down to the knees, covers the body, and the right arm is encased in a sleeve attached to a gauntlet, which may be compared to an elongated Rugby football.
 In the actual duel, there is an even more elaborate system of defence; the right wrist is guarded with a ring of mail, and the arm with folds of silk, which, like the turban of the East, are enough to stop an ordinary cut.
 Practically, though not according to strict rules, the body is altogether covered.
 The eyes are protected by iron spectacles, with a strong wire net instead of glasses.

 During the times of the Third Reich, the national socialist leadership initially legalized the practice in 1935, but would again forbid it 1937 as part of the broader crackdown on independent student organizations, which included the Studentenverbindung.
 As Nazi pressure increased and fraternities were forced to officially suspend their activities, so-called comradeships were founded.
 These provided means for practising and organising the Mensur among former fraternities while remaining undetected to the Nazi secret police.
 One such example was the SC-Comradeship Hermann Löns initiated by members of the Corps Hubertia Freiburg and other fraternities in Freiburg, Germany.
 There, fencing Mensur "duels" continued and even intensified from 1941 on, with over 100 of such duels happening during World War II in Freiburg alone.
 Following the war, most of the formerly suspended fraternities were reactivated and resumed the traditions of Mensur fencing if they had not continued throughout the time of Nazi rule.

 Today, the Mensur is practised by about 400 traditional Studentenverbindung fraternities in Germany, several of the Corps, Burschenschaften, Landsmannschaften, Turnerschaften, and Sängerschaften.
 Menzura, as the Mensur is known in Poland, is still practised, although its popularity has declined since the end of World War II.
 It is also still known in a few other European countries, though there, protective equipment use is extensive and duelling scars are almost unheard of.
+Altogether, there are approximately 3500 active members of corps in Germany, Austria, and Switzerland alone, as well as at least 21,000 alumni.